absolute-quantum/cats-blender-plugin/README.md

 - Separates a mesh by materials or loose parts

 ##### Join meshes
-- Joins all meshes together
+- Joins all/selected meshes together

+##### Merge Weights
+- Deletes the selected bones and adds their weight to their respective parents

 ##### Delete Zero Weight Bones
 - Cleans up the bones hierarchy, deleting all bones that don't directly affect any vertices

 ##### Delete Constraints
 - Removes constrains between bones causing specific bone movement as these are not used by VRChat

-##### Merge Weights
-- Deletes the selected bones and adds their weight to their respective parents

 ##### Recalculate Normals
 - Makes normals point inside of the selected mesh